Lifestyle Social Issues

 How to Make Vegetarian or Vegan Sushi

 If you’ve seen the documentary Jiro Dreams of Sushi, about a master sushi maker who approaches each cut and roll with the attention of a surgeon performing a heart transplant, you might be intimidated about your own ability to make sushi.
 Certainly, becoming a master sushi chef takes decades of practice.
-But just as you don’t have to win the Indy 500 in order to drive to work, you can start enjoying vegetarian or vegan sushi right away at home.
+But just as you don’t have to win the Indy 500 to drive to work, you can start enjoying vegetarian or vegan sushi right away at home.
 Sure, your initial rolls might look a little rough around the edges.
 But the good news is, they’ll probably taste awesome from Day 1.

 Here’s how to get started.